SAP/jenkins-library/documentation/docs/steps/abapAddonAssemblyKitCheckPV.md

 ## Prerequisites

+* The credentials to access the AAKaaS (e.g. S-User) must be stored in the Jenkins Credential Store
 * The step needs an addon.yml containing information about the Product Version and corresponding Software Component Versions/Repositories.
 The addon.yml should look like this:

 ```yaml